 Implementing accessibility at the beginning rather than at the end reduces the amount of redesign and refactoring required, dramatically increasing project speed overall.
 Because the reality of product development is that you’re going to have to make your products accessible at some point or another.
 The only question is when.

 It’s easy to think that accessibility only applies to a tiny number of people.
-But the reality is that roughly 1 in 7 people are living with disability, visible or otherwise.
+But the reality is that roughly 1 in 7 people are living with a disability, visible or otherwise.
 And while there is a lack of reliable data on how many people are benefitted by accessible digital products, many of those living with permanent visual, auditory, motor, and cognitive impairments will be in a better position to reap those benefits if your product is made accessible to them.

 The population myth starts to unravel further when you understand that beyond permanent impairments, accessibility also benefits people with temporary and situational impairments — in other words, everybody on the planet.
 Examples of temporary impairment include injuries, surgeries, or medications that have cognitive side effects, while situational impairments are consequences of specific environmental conditions such as using your phone on a bright day or simply having one’s hands full.